lgreski/datasciencectacontent/markdown/cleaningData-readingFiles.md

 To answer this question, you can directly access the file via a web browser, or download it to your computer and edit it with a text editor.
 This will help you see whether the data is separated by delimiters, or consists of fixed or hierarchical records.

 Sometimes the file type can be determined from the file extension.
-By now, we all know what a .XLSX file is because it was reviewed in the Week 1 lecture, *Reading Excel Files*.
+By now we all know what a .XLSX file is because it was reviewed in the Week 1 lecture, *Reading Excel Files*.
 However, if you didn't know what an XLSX file is, remember, Google is your friend:

 ![2015-08-05_18-06-11.png](https://coursera-forum-screenshots.s3.amazonaws.com/c0/1697803bdf11e5a76587d37b252aaf/2015-08-05_18-06-11.png)